 This project was developed during my Ma at Cambridge School of Art.
 It follows women in my family nine generations back, from me to my mother to my grandmother and her mother etc. All women have a double spread with a portrait, a short biography and some laws specific to women during their era.
 It is about time, history and the changing conditions of women’s lives.
-It will be published in Norway in September 2018 by Omnipax.
+It is published in Norway in January 2019 by Omnipax.

 Painting of my mother’s mother.